Vlastimil Košvanec

-Vlastimil Emil Košvanec (December 14, 1887 in Karlín – November 1961 in Prague) was a Czechoslovak painter, graphic designer and illustrator.
+Vlastimil Emil Košvanec (14 December 1887 – November 1961) was a Czech painter, graphic designer and illustrator.

 Biography

-Childhood and youth
+Education and life

-Vlastimil Košvanec son of Bedřich Košvanec, a glover, and Helena Košvancovà, a dressmaker, was born in Karlín on December 14, 1887.
-He was baptized under the name of Emil Vlastimil in the Roman Catholic church on December 27 of the same year.
+Vlastimil Košvanec, son of Bedřich Košvanec, a glover, and Helena Košvancová, a dressmaker, was born in Karlín on 14 December 1887.
+He was baptized under the name of Emil Vlastimil in the Roman Catholic church on 27 December of the same year.
 The family also included brothers Jaromír, Blažen and Bedřich.

 After elementary school he attended the Imperial Royal Lyceum and graduated.
 After high school he enrolled at the Academy of Fine Arts at the Professor Vlaho Bukovac's school.
-In this period his father died and the industrialist Antonin Pick from Smíchov became his stepfather.
-Later he studied with Professor Vojtech Hynais, experimenting with techniques of drawing and painting.
+He studied with Professor Vojtech Hynais, experimenting with techniques of drawing and painting.
 At the Academy, Košvanec received awards as the best student of the year several times.

-In 1909 he participated in a contest and received a scholarship by Hlavka foundation, one of the most desirable.
-The artist moved between many pictorial styles: Realism, Impressionism, Post-Impressionism and Symbolism.
+As an artist, he engaged with various modernist styles: Realism, Impressionism, Post-Impressionism and Symbolism.
 During this time he lived in Prague Holešovice district, in Nad Štolou, near the Academy.
+He gained fame in the 1920s Košvanec and married the painter Františka Matouškova, who later painted under the pseudonym Sidonie Matoušková-Košvancová.
 After academic studies, he traveled abroad until 1939 in Italy, France, Austria, Germany, Netherlands, Albania, Yugoslavia and Montenegro.

-Magazines and illustrations

-When he was twenty-eight (in 1916), he was chosen as substitute teacher at the Royal Lyceum of Kolín, 50 km east from Prague.
-Teaching lasted until the half of the school year 1916/1917.
-In February 1917 young Košvanec resigned but we don't know the official reasons for this act.